lonycell/grafana.v7/docs/sources/features/datasources/azuremonitor.md

 weight = 5
 +++

-# Using Azure Monitor in Grafana
+# Using Azure Monitor in ThingSPIN

-> Officially released in Grafana v6.0.0
+> Officially released in ThingSPIN v6.0.0

-As of Grafana 6.0, the Azure Monitor plugin has been moved into Grafana so it now ships with built-in support for Azure Monitor.
+As of ThingSPIN 6.0, the Azure Monitor plugin has been moved into ThingSPIN so it now ships with built-in support for Azure Monitor.

 The Azure Monitor data source supports multiple services in the Azure cloud: